 The mission of the Business First Grant (BFG) Program is to benefit OTR by strengthening the local economy, increasing business and employment opportunities, and creating a diverse, healthy, and sustainable business district.
-NOTE: The 2019 BFG Program is not currently open for applications.

 - Deepen the success of minority-owned business in OTR.